Alysia Reiner: Film and television

 Reiner has appeared in several films, including Kissing Jessica Stein, The Vicious Kind, Arranged, Schooled, That Awkward Moment, and 5 Flights Up.
-In 2004, she played the role of Christine Erganian, Thomas Haden Church's character's fiancée, in the film Sideways, which won Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+In 2004, she played the role of Christine Erganian, Thomas Haden Church's character's fiancée, in the film Sideways, which won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 She also had roles in several independent films.

-On television, Reiner has appeared on more than 50 shows as series regular, guest star or in recurring roles, including Natalie Figueroa in the Netflix comedy–drama series Orange Is the New Black.
-In 2014 she joined the cast of ABC legal drama series, How to Get Away with Murder produced by Shonda Rhimes, in a recurring role of D.A.
+On television, Reiner has appeared on more than 50 shows as series regular, guest star or in recurring roles, including Natalie Figueroa in the Netflix comedy-drama series Orange Is the New Black.
+In 2014 she joined the cast of ABC legal drama series,How to Get Away with Murder produced by Shonda Rhimes, in a recurring role of D.A.
 Wendy Parks, a prosecutor who goes up against Viola Davis' character.
 In 2018 Reiner joined the cast of The Deuce as agent Kiki Rains.

 In 2014, Reiner announced that she would be launching Broad Street Pictures to produce films with strong female roles.

+As a producer, Reiner produced and starred in the motherhood comedy Egg with Christina Hendricks and Anna Camp, which premiered at the Tribeca Film Festival.
+She also starred in Stampede Ventures' feature Going Places and produced and appeared in the film Ramona at Midlife.

+Awards and honors

+In addition to her Screen Actors Guild Award, Reiner received the inaugural Acclaimed Collaboration Award from the Women in the Arts & Media Coalition in 2019 for her work on Egg.
+She received the MUSE "Made in NY" Award from the Mayor's Office of Media and Entertainment and NYWIFT in 2017.
+She has also received the Sarah Powell Huntington Leadership Award from the Women's Prison Association.